 January 19, 2022

-We speak with Economic Harm Project Advisor, Beryl, about her career in family violence and what she has planned for the future.
+We speak with Project Advisor for Safety and Resilience, Beryl, about her career in family violence and what she has planned for the future.

 While Beryl was working at a family violence safe house, it became apparent to her that there was limited financial support for women experiencing economic harm.

 “There were very few referral pathways that could help with the financial and economic elements of family violence.”

 Frustrated by this, Beryl asked herself: “What can we do to address this?”

 Beryl hadn’t always intended to work in family violence.
 From her early years she had naturally fallen into the role of supporting others, but it wasn’t until she was a stay-at-home-mum that she decided to study psychology and put those skills to use.

 Having her own lived experience of family violence, Beryl found herself drawn to working with others who had experienced similar trauma.